ECON 7044 - International Finance PG

 North Terrace Campus - Semester 2 - 2018

 General Course Information

-Course Code ECON 7044 Course International Finance PG Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 7071 Restrictions Available to MFin&BusEc, GCertAppEc, GCertIntEc, GDipIntEc, GDipAppEc, MAppEc, students only Course Description This course deals with the analysis of three important and related macroeconomics issues in open economies: exchange rates, capital flows and financial crises.
+Course Code ECON 7044 Course International Finance PG Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 3510 Assumed Knowledge ECON 7200 Restrictions Available to MFin&BusEc, GCertAppEc, GCertIntEc, GDipIntEc, GDipAppEc, MAppEc, students only Course Description This course deals with the analysis of three important and related macroeconomics issues in open economies: exchange rates, capital flows and financial crises.
 The objectives of the course are two-fold: to introduce and critically evaluate the main relevant economic theories, models and empirical works in these three key areas of International Finance; and to apply these analytical tools to build an understanding of relevant economic developments and policy issues in the global markets.
 The basic tenets of international finance are presented through a core textbook, assigned readings and online lectures.
-Practical applications of theory to current world events, policy assessment and research advances in the field will be discussed in detail during the weekly seminar.

 Course Coordinator: Dr Steven Hail

 Office location: Nexus 10, Level 3, Room 3.34

 The full timetable of all activities for this course can be accessed from Course Planner.